geireann/dot.dot.data/data-deliverable-report.md

 ## Step 3

-1. Your observation of the data prior to cleaning the data goes here (limit: 250 words)
+1. Your observation of the data prior to cleaning the data goes here (limit: 250 words) The data prior had missing dates, result, moves, etc. Each of the data file is a games played using a particular opening.
+   The games from 10 most common openings are downloaded and merged together.
+The file is in PGN format.
+   The values of the entries was a string type.
+The data consisted games dated 1700s till February 2020.
+The size of total games are in millions.
+   We also extracted the names of grandmaster from a wikipedia page including information about the age when they became a grandmaster, place of origin, age, etc form wikipedia through web scraping.

-2. Your data cleaning process and outcome goes here (at most around 250 words)
+2. Your data cleaning process and outcome goes here (at most around 250 words) Dates were cleaned so that the format matches the format from wikipedia.
+All the entries with null values in player names player elo, were removed.
+The game was filtered for elo>2500 (grandmasters).
+The results were changed to 1 if white wins, -1 if black wins and 0 is draw.
+   The elo was changed into an int.

 ***